 Bloomingburg Bus Accident Attorney

 The average car weighs under 3,000 pounds, and even a monster SUV tends to come in at less than 5,000 pounds.
 A transit bus, on the other hand, can weigh anywhere from 20,000 to 33,000 pounds depending on seat capacity, and up to 44,000 pounds fully loaded.
 When a 22-ton bus collides with a 2-ton car, even at relatively low speeds, the results can be catastrophic to the occupants of the far lighter passenger vehicle.
 Bus accidents can cause serious injuries, and bus accident claims can be complex and hard to win.
-If you have been injured in a bus accident in Sullivan County, contact Ingber & Provost to discuss your case.
+If you have been injured in a bus accident in Orange County and Sullivan County, contact Ingber & Provost to discuss your case.
 Our Bloomingburg bus accident attorneys have the knowledge, skill and abilities to get you the compensation you need to deal with the harm caused to you by the bus company’s negligence.
 Whether you are riding the Short Line bus route as a daily commute between New York City and your home upstate, hopping on a local from the Sullivan County Transportation Department for shopping and appointments in Monticello, or riding a Trailways charter for a weekend excursion, our bus accident attorneys provide strong and vigorous representation for a full and fair settlement of your claims.

 Sullivan County bus accident dangers